-Current views on the employee experience within organizations of a positive employee experience in achieving organizational success (Figure 2.4), there was resounding agreement, with 91% of employees and 93% of leaders considering this to be very or extremely important.
+Current views on the employee experience within organisations

+When we asked respondents about the importance of a positive employee experience in achieving organisational success (Figure 2.4), there was resounding agreement, with 91% of employees and 93% of leaders considering this to be very or extremely important.
 Interestingly, leaders held slightly stronger views of the importance of a positive employee experience (60% of leaders viewing it as extremely important compared to 53% of employees).

-How important is a positive employee experience for organizational success?
+How important is a positive employee experience for organisational success?

-What is the current quality of the employee experience in your organization?
+What is the current quality of the employee experience in your organisation?

-When asked about current employee experience in their organization, however, the view of leaders and employees are guite different (Figure 2.5).
+When asked about current employee experience in their organisation, however, the view of leaders and employees are quite different (Figure 2.5).
 28% of employees indicated the quality of employee experience was only fair, suggesting it could be much better than is currently the case.
 A further 11% of employees indicated their employee experience was poor or very poor.
 In practice therefore, around 4 out of 10 employees are not reporting a good employee experience in their workplace.

-In contrast to the employee view, leaders appeared to believe that the employee experience was more positive, with 82% of leaders rating the employee experience in their organization as good or excellent.
-Taken together with the finding in Section 1 that more employees (17%) felt leadership within their organization was ineffective compared to leaders' own views (11%), the implication is there may be a mismatch in perceptions within some organizations between leaders and employees.
+In contrast to the employee view, leaders appeared to believe that the employee experience was more positive, with 82% of leaders rating the employee experience in their organisation as good or excellent.
+Taken together with the finding in Section 1 that more employees (17%) felt leadership within their organisation was ineffective compared to leaders' own views (11%), the implication is there may be a mismatch in perceptions within some organisations between leaders and employees.
 Some leaders may lack awareness of how employees truly feel at work, highlighting the importance of leaders developing their Emotional Intelligence and conscious recognition of others' feelings.